akshayranganath/akshayranganath.github.io/_posts/2016-12-1-Performance-Testing-with-Jenkins.md

 If you are looking to setup a synthetic testing with Jenkins, please read the blog about [Synthetic testing with WPT and Jenkins](https://akshayranganath.github.io/Synthetic-Testing-With-WPT-and-Jenkins/).

 ## Why Jenkins?
 Jenkins is an excellent CI tool that has some really cool capabilities.
-One of the features I like is the sceduled build.
+One of the features I like is the scheduled build.
 It is very similar to a cron job.
 The place where it shines well is in managing the master/slave node execution.
-With Jenkins, you could designate an instance as the master and then enable it to run the different commands/processes on the slave nodes.
+With Jenkins, you could designate an instance as the master and then enable it to run the different commands / processes on the slave nodes.
 This is the feature that helps in setting up synthentic tests.

 ## What is the idea?